 The Finnish high-school visit programme has been very successful: more than 5500 high-school students and teachers have attended a three-day visit at CERN since the beginning of this activity in 2000.
 Each year, 18 groups of high-school students visit CERN as a part of their science studies.
 A separate five-day course is organized for teachers in June.

 More information for schools is available in page Koulujen CERN-verkostot.

 The Data preservation and open access project in the CMS experiment started in 2012.
-The project has defined the principles of long-term preservation and reusability of the scientific data in CMS, and delivered three open data releases, in November 2014, in April 2016 and in December 2017, through CERN Open Data portal.
+The project has defined the principles of long-term preservation and reusability of the scientific data in CMS, and delivered four open data releases between 2014 and 2019, through CERN Open Data portal.
 These releases have delivered to public domain 50% of collision data taken in CMS during Run1 (2010-2012), with the latest release of July 2019 bringing the share of public data of 2010 to 100%.
 This is the leading project in the particle physics in this domain.
 The preparations of next releases are under way.

 The public data opens a wide variety of yet mostly unexploited possibilities for their use in education.
 The large and complex scientific datasets can be further simplified for use in teaching of basic physics, statistical methods and data handling in general.
 With the combined expertise on education and scientific data, this project is developing tools for an introduction to the concept of big data at school.
-Training courses have been organized for teachers in Finland on the use of open data in education in 2017 (Hiukkasfysiikan avoin data opetuksessa, Viikki) and in 2018 (Jyväskylä) and in 2019 (Avoin data opetuskäytössä – tuulahdus huippututkimusta kouluun, Rovaniemi).
+Training courses have been organized for teachers in Finland on the use of open data in education in 2017 (Hiukkasfysiikan avoin data opetuksessa, Viikki), in 2018 (Jyväskylä) and in 2019 (Avoin data opetuskäytössä – tuulahdus huippututkimusta kouluun, Rovaniemi).